 Job Demands were measured with a scale from the literature (Bakker & Demerouti 2017; Lesener et al. 2019), that measures work pressure and emotional demands. (e.g., “I have to work very fast/My job requires me to keep a lot of information in mind at once”).
 In the present study, JD was measured by the Job Demands Italian 27-item scale version (De Carlo et al., 2008).
 The items were rated on a 6-point scale ranging from 1 (strongly disagree) to 6 (strongly agree.)
 The scale is believed to be unidimensional.
 Cronbach’s alpha coefficient was .83.

-Socio-Demographic variables, participants were asked to give information on their own socio-demographic characteristics, such as gender, age, education, marital status, shift work, and seniority.
+Socio-demographic variables, participants were asked to give information on theirsocio-demographic characteristics, such as gender, age, education, marital status, shift work, and seniority.

 In order to address response bias and common method variance, we recurred to the suggested methods in literature (Baumgartner et al. 2021; Kock et al. 2021; Podsakoff et al. 2003) and various scale endpoints and formats for the measured variables were used to reduce method biases caused by commonalities in scale endpoints and anchoring effects, and scales were graphically separated.